acse-xl620/ACSE9-Independent-Research-Project/README.md

 ## Reproduction of reported results

 Since the compression and prediction models need to be trained for a long time, the trained model is also uploaded to the "model" folder.
-The training set is also uploaded to the "dataset" folder.
-If you need more data for For training and testing, you can download the generated data .py file from "preprocessing".
-If the required VTKtools does not match, please contact me.
+Because the data set is too large to upload to github, only a part of the vtu file is included as an example in the test folder.
+You can generate the data set for training through the .py file in the preprocessing folder.
+If you need a complete test vtu data, please contact me.

 ## Contact